Elite-Security-Systems/radar/README.md

 # Scan with all DNS records in output
 radar -domain example.com -all-records

+# Scan multiple domains from a file
+radar -l domains.txt

 # Use custom signatures file
 radar -domain example.com -signatures /path/to/signatures.json